MightyPork/sdscp/README.md

-# SDSCP - an external SDS-C preprocessor
+# SDSCP - a SDS-C preprocessor

 **This is a free software, using GPL v2**